probablypenera007/madame-backend/README.md

 8. **Text-to-Speech(TTS) & Speech-to-Text(STT):** Implements TTS and STT technologies for seamless voice-enabled functionalities.

-For deployment, the application is hosted on AWS, and you can experience the intuitive and engaging interface of the Madame Oracle Front End by visiting [www.mdmoracle.com](https://mdmoracle.com)

 ## Running the Project
 `npm run start` — to launch the server